 - Companies set up by foreigners holding US citizenship using the Amity Treaty

 - Companies set up under the support of the Board of Investment (BOI)

-- Companies that only export products and services
+- Companies that only export products or services

-A Sole Proprietorship company type is only for Thai citizens as it doesn’t allow to issue work permits for foreigners.
+A Sole Proprietorship company type is only for Thai citizens as it doesn’t allow to issue work permits to foreigners.

 The 8 Steps of Setting Up a Thai Limited Company